Teach with SIS

 - To teach in ESF, SLE, or ITALIC, contact the program directly for more information.

-SIS conducts an annual search for COLLEGE teaching fellows to teach in collaboration with faculty in the COLLEGE program.
+SIS conducts an annual search for teaching fellows to teach in collaboration with faculty in the first-year requirement programs, most frequently COLLEGE.
 Learn more.

 Pedagogy and Resources